Trump to consider halting Saudi oil imports, says U.S. has 'plenty'

 "Well, I'll look at it," Trump told reporters at a daily news conference after he was asked about requests by some Republican lawmakers to block the shipments under his executive authority.

-U.S. crude oil futures collapsed below $0 on Monday for the first time in history, amid a coronavirus-induced supply glut, ending the day at a stunning minus-$37.63 a barrel as desperate traders paid to get rid of oil.
+U.S. crude oil futures collapsed to trade in negative territory for the first time in history on Monday, amid a coronavirus-induced supply glut.
+Futures ended the day at a stunning minus-$37.63 a barrel as desperate traders paid to get rid of oil as storage space was close to running out.

 The collapse in prices has threatened to tilt the once-booming U.S. oil industry into bankruptcy.

-Trump described the drop as short-term and stemming from a "financial squeeze" but said the oil industry was hurting from a lack of demand.
+Trump described the drop as short-term and stemming from a "financial squeeze," but said the oil industry was hurting from a lack of demand, as states have imposed stay-in-place restrictions to curb the spread of the virus.

 He said the global producer group known as OPEC+ had agreed to cut production by some 15 million barrels per day, and said weak prices could force more declines for economic reasons.

 "They have to do more by the market, it's the same thing over here.
 If the market is the way it is, people are going to slow it down or they're going to stop.
-That's going to be automatic, and that's happening," he said.
+That's going to be automatic, and that's happening," Trump said.

 Trump reiterated that his administration plans to top up the nation's emergency crude oil stockpile as prices plunge.